 They have a shaded pavilion that can be used as a spot for gatherings.
 You could also take a stroll through the city of Huntsville’s Wade Mountain Greenway, which has a short, paved walking pathway.

 The trailheads include – the Pulaski Pike, Spragins Hollow, and Fleming.
 Fleming has no parking space, though.

 On the other hand, the trails are – Devils Racetrack, which is a moderately easy climb; Piney Loop Trail – which is also a pretty easy hike- Fleming Trail; and Wade Mountain Greenway Trails.

 6) Flint River Green Way

-This is not actually one of the hiking trails in Huntsville Alabama, per se, but a paved nature walks through the beautiful nature preserve.
+This is not one of the hiking trails in Huntsville but a paved nature walk through the beautiful nature preserve.

-You could also take your pup for a stroll or hike through the preserve but may find it a bit difficult to find water for them.
+You could also take your pup for a stroll or hike through the preserve, but you may find it a bit difficult to find water for them.
 Hence, make sure to carry water for your furry friend.